dry-rb/dry-monads/docsite/source/pattern-matching.html.md

 ### Matching array values

 dry-monads treats all wrapped array values as tuples rather than lists.
-For examplle, this will not work:
+For example, this will not work:

 ```ruby
 Success([1, 2, 3]) in Success(numbers) # => no match!